confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 ## Workload Isolation and the Role of the Hosting Environment

 Under Confidential Computing, the confidentiality and integrity of a Workload is isolated from the hosting environment and other Workloads.
-The existing assumption in the WIMSE architecture that the hosting environment can be fully trusted to establish the identity of a hosted Workload, is incompatible with the assumptions of Confidential Computing.
-Confidential Workloads perform their own Remote Attestation and Workload isolation ensures that the hosting environment cannot interfere in this process.
+The underlying assumption in the WIMSE architecture that the hosting environment can be fully trusted to establish the identity of a hosted Workload is incompatible with the assumptions of Confidential Computing.
+Confidential Workloads perform their own Remote Attestation and Workload isolation ensures that the hosting environment cannot interfere with this process.

 ## Remote Attestation

-Remote Attestation plays a fundamental role in assessing the trustworthiness of the Workload and ensuring that the Workload is running on a platform that provides required security guarantees.
+Under Confidential Computing, Remote Attestation plays a fundamental role in assessing the trustworthiness of the Workload and ensuring that the Workload is running on a platform that provides required security guarantees.

 ### Integrating Workload Attestation with Credential Issuance